Article updated 7/14/2020

 Your kid might lose his phone, or forget to answer when you’re trying to track them down.
 To work against this worrisome pitfall, look for a phone with GPS tracking technology, such as the Android Device Tracking Manager, that can help you pinpoint the exact location of your kid’s phone – wherever in the world it might be.

 Kids are still learning how to be adults, and part of that process is not always remembering to charge their phones.
 After a long day at school, you don’t want deal with trying to track down your kid as a result of a dead phone. .
 Look for a phone with long-lasting battery power.
-And for extra security, consider getting her a small, affordable portable battery pack so she always has a backup if she needs it.
+For extra security, consider getting her a small, affordable portable battery pack so she always has a backup.

 CALLING AND DATA PLAN